 This project, “The Impact and Aftermath of Surviving Gun Violence,” examines the experiences of people who survive gun violence.
 For this study, gun violence survivors include those—close family and friends—who have had a loved one taken by gun violence.
 Every year, gun violence exacts a significant cost on the lives of people in the US, but relatively little scholarship has examined the experiences of people who survive gun violence, and the consequences for their social and political lives.
 But gun violence leaves hundreds of thousands of survivors every year who must navigate its aftermath.
 This study aims to address these gaps.

 Your participation would involve about an hour of your time.
 If you agree, you will be asked to participate in a face-to-face interview, either in person or via video conference, at the location of your choice followed by a short demographic survey.
-The interview will focus on your experiences with gun violence; the support that was available (or not) to you after surviving gun violence; changes and transformations you experienced as a result of surviving gun violence; and political activities (if any) related to the issue of guns and gun violence.
+The interview will focus on your experiences with gun violence; the support that was available (or not) to you after surviving gun violence; changes and transformations you experienced as a result of surviving gun violence; and political activities related to the issue of guns and gun violence.
 As compensation for your time, you will a $50 gift card.

 All information you provide will be confidential, and in order to secure anonymity, no identifiable personal attributes will be associated with the interview unless you explicitly choose to have your story identifiable.
 You are free to refuse to answer any question, to stop the interview at any time, and to withdraw from the study.